charlesrollin/tiny_search_engine/README.md

 * **pro**: even in boolean mode, the sorted results are quite good!
 * **con**: the boolean mode has become a version of the vector mode with extra query features (exclusion of terms, etc.)

-So is it still considered as a Boolean Model?
+So is it still considered a Boolean Model?